Subpixel rendering: CoolType

-OS X
+macOS

-Mac OS X used to use subpixel rendering as well, as part of Quartz 2D, however it was removed after the introduction of Retina displays.
+Mac OS X (later OS X, now macOS) used to use subpixel rendering as well, as part of Quartz 2D.
+However, it was removed after the introduction of Retina displays.
 Unlike Microsoft's implementation, which favors a tight fit to the grid (font hinting) to maximize legibility, Apple's implementation prioritizes the shape of the glyphs as set out by their designer.

-PenTile

-Starting in 1992, Candice H. Brown Elliott researched subpixel rendering and novel layouts, the PenTile matrix family pixel layout, which worked together with sub pixel rendering algorithms to raise the resolution of color flat-panel displays.
-In 2000, she co-founded Clairvoyante, Inc. to commercialize these layouts and subpixel rendering algorithms.
-In 2008, Samsung purchased Clairvoyante and simultaneously funded a new company, Nouvoyance, Inc., retaining much of the technical staff, with Ms. Brown Elliott as CEO.